fredbing/Bible-analytics-pyspark/README.md

   (4) remove the punctuations at the end or the beginning of some words so that the same words are not treated as different words due to association with a punctuation mark (regex objects were complied for this purpose);

   (5) perform MapReduce operations and count the occurances of words for different scenarios: no case conversion, converting all words to lower case, converting all word to lower case except for a few special words such as 'God', 'Lord', 'Spirit'.

+### spark_dataframe_sql_kjv.ipynb

-In spark_dataframe_sql_kjv.ipynb notebook, RDD was converted to DataFrame.
+In this notebook, RDD was converted to DataFrame.
 Major operations on the dataframe include:

   (1) index was generated for ease of operation.
 While in RDD, index was added using zipWithIndex() method after finding that the monotonically_increasing_id() method for dataframe could not guarantee the consecutiveness of row id's;